glideport/GlideTrack/README.md

 ## Tracking

-Prior to your flight, if you need to update your glider information, touch "Settings".
+Prior to your flight, if you need to update your glider information, tap "Settings".
 Alternatively, you can edit your track in GlidePort.aero after the flight.

-When you touch "START" to start tracking, GlideTrack uses the phone GPS to record your track and to periodically send it to GlidePort.aero.
+When you tap "START" to start tracking, GlideTrack uses the phone GPS to record your track and to periodically send it to GlidePort.aero, nominally every 2 minutes.
 If there is no cellular phone connectivity, it will keep retrying until it is able to successfully send data.
 If you stop tracking and start again within 15 minutes, the old track will be continued.

-To send a message, enter your message and touch "Send".
-To resend a recent message, touch the message so that it appears in the message box, and touch "Send".
-Note: messages can only be sent when tracking is ON.
+To send a message, enter your message and tap "Send".
+To resend a recent message, tap the message so that it appears in the message box, and tap "Send".
+Note that messages can only be sent when tracking is ON.

-Touch "STOP" when back on the ground.
+Tap "STOP" when back on the ground.

 ### Tips and Tricks